jintonic/jintonic.github.io/learning/_posts/2020-02-11-automate-compilation-of-root-based-c++-program-with-makefile.md

 ### Makefile

 It is too much to type such a long command, `g++ -Wall -std=c++11 -I...`, just to compile a simple program `test.cc`.
 You'd better save this command somewhere so that you can use it later.
-A standard way to do this is to create a `Makefile` in the same directory as your `test.cc`:
+A standard way to do this is to create a `Makefile` in the same directory as your `test.cc`, which contains the following two lines of code:

 ```makefile
 test.exe: test.cc
 	g++ -std=c++11 -I /path/to/include/ test.cc -o test.exe -L /path/to/ROOT/lib -lCore -lMathCore
 ```

 This is called a rule.
 Check the [make manual](https://www.gnu.org/software/make/manual/html_node/Rule-Introduction.html#Rule-Introduction) to understand the structure of a Makefile rule.
-Be aware that the second line (called the recipe of a rule) must start with a real `Tab` instead of a few spaces.
+Basically, `test.exe` is the **target**. `test.cc` is the **prerequisite** of this target.
+If the target is older than its prerequisite, the command in the second line, or the **recipe**, will be used to update the target.
+Otherwise, no action will be taken.
+Be aware that a recipe must start with a real `Tab` instead of a few spaces.

 Now you can run